Early Pregnancy

 Routine Blood Tests

 Your first blood test checks for elevated levels of human gonadotrophin hormone (HGH), which is a reliable indicator that you are pregnant.
+You may also be required to have a specific blood test to check if you are immunised against rubella and to screen for HIV, syphilis, and hepatitis B and C.

 Ultrasounds